|Position:||Assistant Professor, The Information School|

 for encrypted correspondence: my public key

-Charity and Reciprocity in Mobile Phone-Based Giving in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)
+Motives for Mobile Phone-Based Giving: Evidence in the Aftermath of Natural Disasters - joint with Marcel Fafchamps (Oxford) and Nathan Eagle (Santa Fe Institute)

 We provide empirical evidence that an early form of "mobile money" is used to share risk.
 Our analysis uses a unique dataset containing the entire universe of one country's mobile phone communications over a four-year period, and exploits spatio-temporal variation in communication caused by earthquakes and floods.
 We show that individuals are significantly more likely to send money to people affected by economic shocks, and use these shock-induced transfers to test between two models of phone-based giving.
 The data indicate that gifts are driven more by a desire for reciprocity than purely altruistic motives.
 [View Video]